LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Usage.rst

-unknowns in the ODE system (e.g. when solving a spatially-adaptive PDE), the :f:func:`FARKODE()` integrator may be "resized" between integration steps, through calls to the :f:func:`FARKRESIZE()` function, that interfaces with the C routine :c:func:`ARKodeResize()`.
+unknowns in the ODE system (e.g. when solving a spatially-adaptive PDE), the :f:func:`FARKODE()` integrator may be "resized" between integration steps, through calls to the :f:func:`FARKRESIZE()` function, that interfaces with the C routine :c:func:`ARKStepResize()`.
-This function modifies ARKode's internal memory structures to use the new problem size, without destruction of the temporal adaptivity heuristics.
+This function modifies ARKStep's internal memory structures to use the new problem size, without destruction of the temporal adaptivity heuristics.
 It is assumed that the dynamical time scales before and after the vector resize will be comparable, so that all time-stepping